ashejim/C964/task2_doc/task2_doc_a_and_b.md

 - Part A - Convince senior leadership to approve your project.
 - Part B - Implementation plan for IT leadership (but not CS experts) or middle management.

-Part D, explains the CS-related aspects of your project and (with the exception of the [User Guide](task2d:userguide)) should target the computer science subject matter experts.
+Part D, explains the CS-related aspects of your project.
+With the exception of the [User Guide](task2d:userguide), all sections should target the computer science subject-matter experts.
 This is *not* a business project, and neither does the rubric have any qualitative business criteria for parts A and B. As such, parts A and B aspects such as budgets, methodology, and planning parts are not assessed rigorously from a business perspective.

 (task2:parta)=